Sakorona/SDVMods/ClimatesOfFerngill/README.md

 v1.5-beta2
  - Fixed MP sync issues with fog
  - Some small fixes to all weathers
+ - added more thunder frenzy options
+ - fixed a thundersnow and wedding issue

 v1.5
  - MP sync added in.